AU-BCE-EE/STM-applications/examples/04/README.md

 But you will still get output files from STM.

 # Windows
-0. Download the appropriate version of `stm.exe` from the [STM repo](https://github.com/sashahafner/STM) and copy it into this folder (or set the PATH variable).
+0. Install STM by following the instructions under "Installation" in the [STM repo README file](https://github.com/sashahafner/STM#readme).
 1. Double-click the batch file `run.bat`.
 See the file contents (open in a text editor) to understand what the file does and how to make changes.